jn30/AlpacaDashboard-Test/README.md

-          !!Server Version is always the latest!!
+Server Version is always the latest!

  --Standalone Version works but wont get Updates anymore--